Falcón: Flora and fauna

-On the upper slopes of the mountains, cloud forests dominate where an enormous variety of ferns and palms grow.
-In the limestone formations of the Sierra you can find the guácharo, as well as interesting birds such as the blacksmith's bellbird and the emerald-billed toucan, and reptiles such as the nibbling turtle, a species endemic to the mountains of the Sistema Coriano.
+On the upper slopes of the mountains, cloud forests dominate, and an enormous variety of ferns and other plants grow.
+In the limestone formations of the Sierra, you can find the guácharo, or oilbirds, which live inside the caverns.
+Also found are the blacksmith's bellbird and the keel-billed toucan, and numerous amphibians and reptiles, such as the nibbling turtle, endemic to the mountains of the Sistema Coriano.

 Geology

 Early Cretaceous rocks cover the pre-existing sedimentary units in the south, in what is one of the thickest sections in South America.
 The rounded hills of the Cocodite table are supported by an ancient igneous-metromorphic complex and a poorly-metamorphosed Jurassic succession.

 To the east of Vela de Coro and Cumarebo, the foothills are supported by outcrops of the young Tertiary, also present to the north of Urumaco, where the stones are rough and darkened by iron oxide; while the plains concentrated in the lower part of the rivers are alluvial.

 The arid plain presents quaternary earthquakes, with elevations sustained by rocks from the upper tertiary.